docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 If everything is OK regarding DNS, please provide [formatted logs](https://guides.github.com/features/mastering-markdown/) and config files.
 This will allow us to help you.

 If we're blind, we won't be able to do anything.

+### Which system requirements needs my container to run `docker-mailserver` effectively?
+1 core and 1GB of RAM is recommended, even it could work with 512M of RAM.